galaxyproject/galaxy-cloudman-playbook/README.md

 This playbook is used to build the components required to run [CloudMan][cloudman] and [Galaxy on the Cloud][goc].
-The playbook is used by th [Galaxy project][gp] itself and is intended for anyone wanting to deploy their own instance, either on a public or private cloud.
+The playbook is used by th [Galaxy project][gp] itself and is intended for anyone wanting to deploy their own instance of the platform, either on a public or private cloud.

 There are several roles contained in this playbook; the roles manage the build process of different components.
-To get a complete built, you will first need to build the machine image.
+To get the complete platform built, you will first need to build the machine image.
 Then launch an instance of that machine image and build the rest of the components off of it.
 More instructions about the build process can be found [here][building].